1. Completion of an 8-week secular mindfulness course in person

 - If, due to exceptional circumstances, you would like us to consider an alternative training pathway to those listed above, please contact firstname.lastname@example.org.
 Please note that we are unable to hold places until an application form is received.

-- To find further-approved 8-week courses near you, please go to the UK Network for Mindfulness-Based Teacher Training Organisations Listing.
+- To find further-approved 8-week courses near you, please go to the British Association for Mindfulness-based Approaches (BAMBA) website.